 Don’t Eliminate Paid Advertising Completely

 Every brand is re-evaluating its digital marketing strategies.
 Even in times of crisis, there are hidden opportunities.
 If a brand completely abandons paid advertising, it will be left behind when things start getting back to normal.
 The logic behind it is quite simple.
 Right now, people are spending time online more than ever.
 They are still looking for products and services.
 So, instead of putting a halt to all paid advertising, find out the most effective ones and channel the resources in that direction.
 The current global lockdown is also the perfect time to go creative.
 Check out the creative campaigns of other brands for inspiration.

 Don’t Ignore Social Media Platforms

 The newsfeed is lined up with coronavirus news across the globe.
 The brands can interrupt this news cycle by publishing relevant and timely posts about the brand.
-As social distancing has reduced the possibility of any physical contact, people are turning towards social media platforms to stay connected with their loved ones.
+As social distancing has reduced the possibility of any physical contact, people are turning to social media platforms to stay connected with their loved ones.
 So, this could be an excellent opportunity for brands to increase their following through these platforms.
 If it is not an essential supplies brand, the social media posts will make sure that the brand is not forgotten, and people will return to it once normal life resumes.

 Don’t Be Hesitant To Ask For Help